theSage21/jaypore_ci/README.md

 - Github is only the mirror for this codebase.
 - Actual development is on a personal gitea instance.
+- Please use github discussions for describing problems / asking for help / adding ideas.
-- Please use github to file issues / PRs and I'll get them merged when I have time.
+- If you want you can submit PRs and I'll get them merged as and when I have time.

 ## Usage